chmitch/AIAdjacent/Student/05-AzureML.md

 ## Basic Hackflow
 1. Create an Azure Machine Learning Workspace in your Azure Subscription (Enusre it is "Enterprise")
-2. Go to "https://ml.azure.com" to launch the new "Studio" experince
+1. Go to "https://ml.azure.com" to launch the new "Studio" experince
-3. Create a "Dataset" from a new "Datastore" by connecting it to the SQLServer in earlier labs and running "select * from
+1. Create a "Dataset" from a new "Datastore" by connecting it to the SQLServer in earlier labs and running "select * from BikeBuyerTraining"
+1.

 ## Hints